Medication Search: Apo-Cyclosporine Oral Solution

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 Swallow the capsules whole with some fluid.
 The oral solution should be diluted with a small amount of orange or apple juice, stirred, then swallowed immediately.
-Use a small amount of the juice to rinse the cup, stir, and swallow the contents again, to ensure the entire dose is taken.

 It is important that this medication be taken exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.